hamyyy/SFML-Template/README.md

 ### MacOS
 * [SFML 2.5.1 - Clang 64-bit](https://www.sfml-dev.org/files/SFML-2.5.1-macOS-clang.tar.gz)
-* Command Line Tools / XCode (type "git" in terminal to trigger the installer)
+* Command Line Tools / XCode (type "xcode-select --install" in terminal to trigger the installer)

 ### Linux
 * Get SFML 2.5.1 from your distro if it has it, or compile from source